gripableteam/gripable-play-unity-docs/source/index.html.md

 bool disconnectionInitiated = gripablePlay.Disconnect();
 ```

 Calling Disconnect will initiate a disconnection attempt.
-Bluetooth connection is asynchronous and requires a listener for the [OnDisconnected](#disconnection-callbacks) callback or call to the synchronous [IsDisconnected](#IsDisconnected) function to check whether the connection attempt was successful.
+Bluetooth connection is asynchronous and requires a listener for the [OnDisconnected](#disconnection-events) callback or call to the synchronous [IsDisconnected](#isdisconnected) function to check whether the connection attempt was successful.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | Failed to disconnect
+true | Successfully triggered disconnection attempt
-none | false | Successfully disconnected
+false | Failed to trigger disconnection attempt

-# Getting Device Info
+# Device Info

 ## IsInitialized()